Democratic National Committee cyber attacks: Hacking the DNC

 The DNC commissioned the cybersecurity company CrowdStrike to defeat the intrusions.
 Its chief technology officer, Dmitri Alperovitch, who is also a cybersecurity expert, stated:

 Other cybersecurity firms, Fidelis Cybersecurity and FireEye, independently reviewed the malware and came to the same conclusion as CrowdStrike—that expert Russian hacking groups were responsible for the breach.
 In November 2017, US authorities identified 6 Russian individuals who conducted the hack.
 Beginning in December 2016 the Russian government arrested Sergei Mikhailov, a high ranking government cyber-spy, Ruslan Stoyanov, a private sector cyber-security expert, Georgy Fomchenkov, a former government cyber-spy, and Dmitry Dokuchaev, a Mikhailov associate and charged them with aiding U.S. intelligence agencies which the New York Times associated with the DNC hacking.

 Donor information

-Although the DNC claimed that no personal, financial, or donor information was accessed, "Guccifer 2.0" leaked what he or they claimed were donor lists detailing DNC campaign contributions to Gawker and The Smoking Gun.
+Although the DNC claimed that no personal, financial, or donor information was accessed, "Guccifer 2.0" leaked what he, she or they claimed were donor lists detailing DNC campaign contributions to Gawker and The Smoking Gun.

 However, this information has not been authenticated, and doubts remain about Guccifer 2.0's backstory.